forestgrape/coronavirus/index.md

 ### tissue distribution of ACE2
 There are two common methods to measure tissue distribution of proteins:
 * _antibody staining_; here anti-ACE2 antibody.
 Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane. .
 Used in the work of [Timens](#timens), [McCray](#mccray05)
 * _detect mRNA_: here ACE2 mRNA.
-Necessary condition for local protein expression, however not sufficient for ACE2 on apical cell surface.[refs coming]
+Necessary condition for local protein expression, however not sufficient for ACE2 on apical cell surface, see e.g. [Li et al](#li)

 For being an exploitable entry point, ACE2 should be built into the cell membrane and being useable from outside, see [entry point](#entry-point).
 So if _both_ of methods above yield positive, this is very likley.